tingtingTT/ArtistTracker/README.md

 # README #

-Download Android Studio and run it on any emulator
+Download Android Studio and run it on any emulator or run it on Android device

 ### What is this repository for? ###
 Team program for CMPS121 Mobile App class